 Internet Democracy Project, CDT, IFLA and Access, Civil Society: The need to increase the low global, regional and national awareness about the relevance of WSIS to national economic development-related strategies and policies and the positive role it could play in the development of national strategies and policies, which underpin[DELETED: s] global development of ICTs, promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation.
 [Preliminarily Agreed]

-The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology
+6 bis) The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, [in particular the establishment of important financing and technology transfer actions.]

-ICANN: The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology
+ICANN: The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, for example through the establishment of important financing and technology transfer actions.]

-UK, Government: The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, [in particular the establishment of important financing and technology transfer actions.]
+UK, Government: The need to continue to set realistic goals and decisive action to reduce the gap between developed and developing and less developed countries in terms of technology,

 Internet Democracy Project, CDT, IFLA and Access, Civil Society:The need to continue to set realistic goals and take decisive action to reduce the gap between developed and developing countries in terms of technology, including in terms of their ability to create infrastructure, in particular through the establishment of effective, enhanced financing and technology transfer actions.

-The lack of a clear link between the WSIS Process at the international level and institutional set up at the national and regional level.
+Need for a clear linkage between the WSIS Process at the international level and initiatives at the national and regional level, including bottom-up initiatives ,.
 [Preliminarily Agreed]

-Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
-The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important.
+Policy frameworks and other initiatives [including establishment of IXPs and the other measures] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

-Czech Republic, Government: Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
-The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important.
+Czech Republic, Government: Policy frameworks and other initiatives are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

-Japan, Government: Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
-The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important.
+Japan, Government: Policy frameworks and other initiatives [including establishment of IXPs and the other measures] are encouraged that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

-ICANN, Civil Society: Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
-The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important.
+ICANN, Civil Society: That Policy frameworks and other initiatives [including establishment of IXPs and the other measures] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

-UK, Government: Policy frameworks and other initiatives [including establishment of IXPs and the other measures] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+UK, Government: Policy frameworks and other initiatives including establishment of IXPs and the other measures are required that address the digital divide that drive economic development and social wellbeing, especially in developing and less developed countries.
 The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.